ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-getting-started/Interactive-marker-getting-started.rst

 * Set the fixed frame to ``/base_link``.
 * Add an 'Interactive Markers' display by clicking on 'Add' in the 'Displays' panel.
 * Set the update topic of this display to '/basic_controls'.
-This should immediately bring up several grey cubes in rviz.
+This should immediately bring up several grey cubes in RViz.
 * Now select 'Interact' in the tool panel.
 This will enable all interactive elements in the main view, which will bring up additional arrows and rings around the boxes.
 You can left-click on these controls and in some case on the box itself to change the pose of each interactive marker.
 Some markers have a context menu which you can access by right-clicking on them.
 * Makr sure you have a 'Grid' display.
 This is a useful visual clue for perceiving how the markers move in space while you drag them.